 Filters are manufactured from varying materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters trap more dirt but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, keep in mind that's like putting a MERV 16 filter in your HVAC unit.
 It’s extremely unrealistic your system was created to run with amount of resistance.
-If you’re concerned about indoor air quality in Calgary, think about adding a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This unit works in tandem with your HVAC system.